- Home

 You may also find the French Visa Application Checklist below helpful, as it contains important tips on how to complete your French visa application.
 Once you've prepared all your visa materials, we strongly encourage students to schedule a VDR session- see Step 4 below.

-Step 4: Schedule and attend an VDR session (optional) with an OIE Advisor between October 1 and December 1.
+Step 4: Schedule and attend a VDR session with an OIE Advisor

-All Paris semester study abroad students are recommended to schedule an appointment to meet with an OIE advisor between October 1 and December 1.
+All Paris semester study abroad students are recommended to schedule an appointment to meet with an OIE advisor.

 When scheduling your appointment, please keep in mind that you should have all visa application documents completed and ready to be reviewed by your VDR session date.
 You should expect the session to last 30 minutes.